We have been putting out so many genres and their lists. We at ENTOIN have relentlessly tried to show you guys the best of all times and of all kinds.

 Sope Dirisu, Wunmi Mosaku, Malaika Wakoli-Abigaba

-Bol (Sope Dirisu) and Rial (Wunmi Mosaku) are refugees from South Sudan who have crossed the french channel into Britain over the journey of losing their daughter.
+The story follows Bol (Sope Dirisu) and Rial (Wunmi Mosaku), refugees from South Sudan, who embark on a harrowing journey across the French Channel to Britain after the devastating loss of their daughter.

 DramaRomance